Walk INN - 16 Holywood Road, Belfast BT4 1NT

 Walk INN Food Bank

-The use of food banks is on rise, with thousands expected to need extra help this winter.
+The use of food banks is on the rise, with thousands expected to need extra help this winter.
 Here’s what you need to know to donate to a food bank

 Walk INN Food Bank